Focus172/RsaBreaker/README.md

-# RsaBreaker
+# goose guess

-A fun little project where I use a neural networks to try to break RSA encryption.
+Using AI to try to break encryption.